 The Articles of Association and the Board Rules provide that the Board comprises one or more executive Directors and one or more non-executive Directors.
 The total number of Directors, as well as the number of executive Directors and non-executive Directors, shall be determined by the non-executive Directors.
-As at the date of this Base Prospectus, the Board comprises of an interim CEO, who is also a non-executive Director and 12 other non-executive Directors.
-Five non-executive directors are classified by the Company as independent in accordance with the Dutch Corporate Governance Code and eight non-executive directors are classified by the Company as non-independent in the sense that they are representatives of JAB or Mondelēz International and one non-executive Director is interim CEO.
+As at the date of this Base Prospectus, the Board comprises of a CEO, who is also a non-executive Director, ten other non-executive Directors and one stand-in non-executive Director.
+Five non-executive directors are classified by the Company as independent in accordance with the Dutch Corporate Governance Code and six non-executive directors, which includes the stand-in non-executive Director, are classified by the Company as non-independent in the sense that they are representatives of JAB and one non-executive Director is CEO.